 People can eat a wide variety of food that can be grown from other areas.
 As a results, people eat more food produced in other regions than local food.
 Do you think the advantage of this tend outweigh the disadvantage?

-The charts give information about world forest in six different regions Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The pie charts give information about the world’s forest in five different regions and percentage of timber in each region.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.